Milchreis/UiBooster/README.md

 # UiBooster
 UiBooster is a lean library to create fast and easy dialogs for utility tools.
+It's based on basic Java Swing components to run on current JREs and inspired by [ZENITY](https://de.wikipedia.org/wiki/Zenity).

-## Usage
+## Components
 ### Information dialogs
 ```java
 new UiBooster().showInfoDialog("Info message");